cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/03-cpp-control-flow/03-cpp-pointers.md

 ### 1. pointers to constants

+- If the pointer is to point to a constant type, then the pointer must be const qualified (this is pointer to constant and not const pointers)
-* The data pointed to by the pointers is constant and connot be changed however the pointer itself can change and point to something else.
+- Here, The data pointed to by the pointers is constant and connot be changed however the pointer itself can change and point to something else.

   ```cpp
   int main()